 It is highly recommended that you apply for a course at least 6-8 weeks before the start date to guarantee there will be space available.
 After that date you may be placed on a waitlist.
 Courses with low enrollment may be cancelled up to 4 weeks before start date if sufficient enrollments are not met.
 If you are able to access the online application form, then registration for that particular course is still open.

-Less than ten years ago, traditional players such as Nokia, Ericsson, Samsung, and Motorola dominated the mobile phone industry.
-Three years ago, the hottest phones were by Apple.
-Last year, Samsung was considered an innovative company, Google had acquired the mobile phone division of Motorola, and Microsoft had acquired the mobile phone division of Nokia.
-In the last few months, Samsung seems to have slipped as small competitors from Asia nip at its heels.
+Ten years ago, traditional players such as Nokia, Ericsson, and Motorola dominated the mobile phone industry.
+Three years ago, the hottest phones were by Samsung and Apple.
+This year, Samsung is recovering from the Note 7 debacle and seems to have slipped as small competitors from Asia nip at its heels.

 Three elements of modern technology are making new ideas appear at such an extraordinary pace: the sheer rate of technical progress, the abundance of tools that are placing advanced technologies within the reach of new entrants, and the extraordinary opportunities created by convergence.
 Not all innovation needs to progress at this rate; however, there are lessons to be learned from these events and every company should be prepared to leverage opportunities from within or to ward off threats from the outside.
 The objective of this class is to cover some of the salient features of innovation in the modern world and to lay out the philosophy, tools, procedures, and incentives that an organization can adopt to drive innovation.